 Introduction (Part 1 of Is obesity genetic?)

 Obesity is a complex disease that is most often presented as excess body fat.
-Although most people recognize it as a cosmetic condition, it often has serious pathological effects and medical consequences, such as an increased risk of heart disease and diabetes.
+Although most people recognize it as a cosmetic condition, it often has serious pathological effects and medical consequences, such as an increased risk of heart disease and type 2 diabetes.
 It can also lead to adipose tissue inflammation.
 Did you know you can test inflammation markers at home?
 Learn more in our article about at home inflammation tests.

-According to the World Health Organization, WHO, definition, obesity is present in people with a body mass index (BMI) of 30 kg/m² or more.
-In this context, a distinction is made between three degrees of severity, which are differentiated from each other by the BMI.
+According to the World Health Organization, WHO, obesity is present in people with a body mass index (BMI) of 30 kg/m² or more.
+In this context, a distinction is made between three degrees of severity, differentiated from each other by the BMI.
 Indicators for the proportion of body fat and its distribution are the abdominal circumference and the waist-hip ratio.

 Is obesity genetic?

 The most common gene cited as being involved in genetic obesity is the MC4R gene that encodes the melanocortin 4 receptor.
-It’s popularity is mainly based on a 2008 research paper in Nature Genetics that cited mutations in this gene as a contributing factor to having a BMI greater than 30.
+Its popularity is mainly based on a 2008 research paper in Nature Genetics that cited mutations in this gene as a contributing factor to having a BMI greater than 30.
 Mutations seem to cause extreme hunger, which ultimately leads to overeating.